brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-29-nsfw-ish-responsive-bbs-err-responsive-content-with-htmlcss.md

----
-layout: post
-title: nsfw-ish Responsive b**bs, err, responsive content with html/css
+# nsfw-ish Responsive b**bs, err, responsive content with html/css
----

 Working on a website that needs to be responsive.